Carolin Widmann, Stephan Mai / Zurich Chamber Orchestra

 This is an absolutely amazing composition, particularly in its first movement: it feels rhythmically free, maybe not unorganized, but at the very least irritating, almost chaotic.
 It is experimental also in its harmonic course.
 In its musical language, there are moments that seem to allude to Bach’s Sonatas and Partitas for solo violin.
 But then, there are also parts that rather remind of (or seem to anticipate) the solo sonatas by Eugène Ysaÿe (1858 – 1931).
 These were written 1923!
 In fact, Pisendel’s Largo appears harmonically so much advanced that inexperienced listeners must have a hard time judging the purity of the intonation!
 The subsequent movements — Allegro and Giga — are more “regular” in the harmony and their rhythmic structure.
 However, they are still far ahead of their time (and of Bach’s solo sonatas), and technically very demanding.

 The third movement is followed by a “double“, labeled “variations”, featuring the “substance” of the Giga, but “ornamented” / altered using scales.
 Some violinists play the two double parts in lieu of the repeats in the Giga; Carolin Widmann performed the first part of the Giga with repeat, the second part without, and then the “variations” without the repeats.
 She played masterfully, and with a firm sense for the intonation, but without trying to push the tone of the instrument.
-She was relying on support by the acoustics, with an often lucid, singing tone (e.g., in the Giga), but also allowing for soft, intimate passages (e.g., in the octave echoes in the Allegro).
+Carolin Widmann was relying on support by the acoustics, with an often lucid, singing tone (e.g., in the Giga), but also allowing for soft, intimate passages (e.g., in the octave echoes in the Allegro).

 Some violinists may be tempted to use vibrato to soften the intonation and the contrasts (and maybe trying to hide uncertainties in the intonation?!); Carolin Widmann played essentially without any vibrato, which makes the intonation even more demanding and also tends to highlight dissonances.
 To me, this was a very interesting musical encounter and discovery!

-F. Mendelssohn Bartholdy: String Symphony No.13 in c minor
+F. Mendelssohn Bartholdy: String Symphony No.13 in C minor

-At age 14 (1823), Felix Mendelssohn Bartholdy (1809 – 1847) — then living in Berlin — wrote his “String Symphony” No.13 in c minor (MWV N 14).
+At age 14 (1823), Felix Mendelssohn Bartholdy (1809 – 1847) — then living in Berlin — wrote his “String Symphony” No.13 in C minor (MWV N 14).
 This is also known as “Symphony Movement” (Sinfoniesatz), as it consists of a single, two-part movement.
 It follows a set of 12 string symphonies that the composer had written in the course of the two preceding years.
 Superficially, this might seem out-of-place in a concert with baroque music.
-However, Mendelssohn was not only instrumental to the revival of baroque music in the first half of the 19th century, but in this movement, he was digesting the music of George Frideric Handel that he had encountered and studied.
+However, Mendelssohn was instrumental to the revival of baroque music in the first half of the 19th century.
+Further, in this movement, he was digesting the music of George Frideric Handel that he had encountered and studied.
 This is indeed a baroque French Overture, with a dramatic, double-punctuated introduction, followed by a complex five-part fugue on three (!) themes.

 The introduction was accentuated, but light, never harsh, and with nice cantilenas.
 The fugue was flowing at a measured pace, playfully, light and dance-like in the first theme.
 There was more portato in the second theme, and only in the third theme, the ensemble added more drama, a rougher tone and temperament.
 The orchestra formed long arches, full of tension, and an enthralling, rhythmic, homophonic ending.
 This anticipates the strongly motoric aspect of many of Mendelssohn’s later works.